-The 4th SEC Technology Tour took a group of senior chemists (GDCh Senior Expert Chemists and VAA Werksgruppe Industriepark Wolfgang) to Erbach im Odenwald on Aug 26, 2011.
-Despite the long journey and a bad weather report, the tour was almost fully booked with 32 participants.
+The 4th SEC Technology Tour took a group of senior chemists (GDCh Senior Expert Chemists and VAA Werksgruppe Industriepark Wolfgang) to Erbach in the Odenwald on August 26, 2011.
+Despite the long journey and a bad weather forecast, the tour was almost fully booked with 32 participants.

-Einhard belonged to the large group of the intellectual elite of Europe at the court of Charlemagne in Aachen.
+Einhard belonged to the large circle of Europe's intellectual elite at Charlemagne's court in Aachen.
 He was particularly close to Karl and was his biographer.
-After Karl's death he was given a considerable part of the Muhlinheim area, today Seligenstadt, and built a church "of not inglorious kind" as his burial place in Steinbach near Michelstadt.
-It is still preserved today and with the basilica in Seligenstadt and the Königshalle in Lorsch are among the last remaining Carolingian buildings north of the Alps.
-Together with the tour guide, the seniors were able to admire the fine Carolingian masonry, the originally preserved nave and even remnants of Carolingian frescoes.
-Another interesting story is that things turned out differently with Einhard's grave.
+After Karl's death, he was given a considerable part of the Muhlinheim district, today Seligenstadt, and built a church "of a not inglorious kind" in Steinbach near Michelstadt as his burial place.
+It is still preserved today and, along with the basilica in Seligenstadt and the royal hall in Lorsch, is one of the last surviving Carolingian buildings north of the Alps.
+Together with the tour guide, the seniors were able to admire the fine Carolingian masonry, the original nave and even remains of Carolingian frescoes.
+The fact that things turned out differently with Einhard's burial is another interesting story.

 The excursion ended with a tour of the Koziol company, now one of Erbach's largest employers.
 The exciting thing about Koziol is not so much the technology, but its creation.
 This company also started carving ivory.
 After 1945, however, cheap mass products were in demand, and Bernhard Koziol made souvenir items.
 The big hit was the snow globe, which Mr. Koziol was supposedly inspired to make by looking out of the pretzel window of his VW Beetle into the snow-covered Odenwald.
 Thanks to the consistent restructuring of the product range, Koziol is now playing in the concert of the great product designers: "Designed in Odenwald."
 The list of international design awards is remarkable.